vikingdata/articles/linux/vm/Linux_dev_under_VirtualBox_part3.md

     * It should be free.
         * Turn on alarms.
 	* Turn on insights, perform tasks, turn off insights.

+* Turn on sdlow logs, error logs, and make some entries and look at them.
 * Upload data, turn on Glue or Lamda.
 * Put data into S3.
     * Lamda process should process data into your database.
     * Make a glue script and execute.

+TODO multiAZ